Experienced. Professional. Consistently Excellent.

 At Focus Building Inspections, our onsite inspections follow the CCPIA Commercial Standards of Practice (ComSOP) to ensure consistency, professionalism, and clarity.

-We offer two levels of service, depending on the level of detail needed:
+We offer three levels of service, depending on the level of detail needed:

-• Full Commercial Building Inspection – a comprehensive evaluation of the property’s major systems, components, and overall condition, with a detailed written report.
+• Commercial Building Inspection – an evaluation of the property’s major systems, components, and overall condition, with a detailed written report.

 • 4-Point Commercial Building Inspection – a focused inspection of the four primary systems that most clients and insurers prioritize: roofing, electrical, plumbing, and HVAC.

-Every client falls into one of these two categories, allowing us to deliver the right level of insight for every project.
+Every client falls into one of these three categories, allowing us to deliver the right level of insight for every project.

 Inspection Agreements

-We require that every commercial inspection client agree to and sign our inspection agreement.
+We require that every commercial inspection client agree to and sign our inspection agreement prior to scheduling services.
 This is standard practice within the inspection industry and meets insurance compliance standards.
 Included in the agreement is the scope of practice, outline of the payment policy and guarantee of payment, limitations and liabilities, procedures for submitting claims, and more.

 The Commercial Inspection Report